← Back to Home

 The Remote Boom (2021–Early 2022)

-February 2022 marked the all-time peak: 87% of all HN job postings mentioned remote work.
+February 2022 marked the all-time peak: 87% of all tech job postings mentioned remote work.
 At this moment, remote work had effectively become the default assumption in tech hiring.

 Simultaneously, total job postings hit record highs — November 2021 saw 962 postings, the highest single month in our entire dataset.